thomasjupe/NiagaraN4BQLQueries/README.md

 *************************************************************************************************************************************

 With time I hope to add more instructions for the best way to use these queries within a station for GUI.
-Please submit any requests and or additions to the queries I may not know!
+Please submit any requests and or additions to the queries list!